The Best Savings Accounts in Alabama of 2023

 Many employers will let you split your paycheck into multiple accounts.
 If you can set up direct deposit to your savings account, go for it.

-Depositing money directly into your savings account with each paycheck means you won’t even see the money arrive in your checking account.
+Depositing money directly into your savings account with each paycheck means you won't see the funds in your checking account.

 Instead, it will go right towards growing your savings.

-If you have trouble with spending money before you’re able to save it, this can help you avoid that temptation.
+If you have trouble with spending money before you can save it, this can help you avoid that temptation.